PaulBouchier/can_finder/aider_find_cans.md

   - Transform each pose in the PoseArray message to the map frame as shown in the Reference Transform Listener code example and overwrite the input pose with the transformed pose.
+  - If no cans were found, overwrite the input pose frame with 'odom' and return the pose array empty
 ```

 7. Update build files